Salt Painting Craft for Kids Cover

 Salt Painting Directions:

-2. Go over top of photo outline with liquid glue, trying not to let it pool too much.
+2. Go over the top of your photo outline with liquid glue, trying not to let it pool too much.

 3. Sprinkle salt on the top of the liquid glue until it covers the glue completely.